When we wake up, how many of us think of what we want to do today? Almost all of us.

 How would you quickly debug your redundantly-long code if a client’s investment now shows as 0 instead of $10,000?
 Wouldn’t the hacks slow down your website?
 You might not notice now but all of these hacks could hit it together.
 You might proofread all your articles with Grammarly but some intrusive pronouns would still dangle in unnoticed places.
 Publishers would ignore your website because one “it” hung around uninvited.

 My point is — Life is a marathon.
 Not a sprint.
 You have to keep running.
 You have to build the foundation of the house strong enough so that it could bear all the earthquakes and storms.
-And believe me, they come.
+And believe me, bad days come.

 The process of learning is that foundation.
 Learning is more important than the outcome.
 And those who understand this — always win.
 Excel.
 Improve.
 And sleep through storms.